denisafl/Trillo/README.md

 # Trillo
-This project was made using HTML, CSS
+This project was made using HTML, CSS and it is about a booking platform.